More

 Flores spoke similarly to the Denver Broncos during the interview process.
 When he arrived to speak with the Broncos for their HC job in 2019, he says that then Denver GM John Elway, among others, arrive to interview an hour late and hungover.
 Alleging they had been a bit intoxicated and drinking the night prior.
 While there are no super red flags popping out as far as moral issues, it does show a lack of professionalism and lack of respect for Flores.

-“Pages of detailed notes, analysis, and evaluations from our interview demonstrate the depth of our conversation and sincere interest in Mr. Flores as a head coaching candidate,” the team said.
-“Our process was thorough and fair to determine the most qualified candidate for our head coaching position.
+“Our interview involved extensive notes, analysis, and evaluations, showcasing the depth of our conversation and genuine interest in Mr. Flores as a head coaching candidate,” the team stated.
+“We conducted a comprehensive and equitable process to identify the most qualified candidate for our head coaching position.

 Miami Dolphins, Broncos, and Giants respond to allegations